-Regulated members who have conditions imposed on their practice permit, or who have their practice permits suspended can request a review by ACSLPA Council by submitting a written request for a review to the Registrar.
-The request for review by Council should be submitted within 30 days of being notified of practice permit conditions or suspension.
+Regulated members who have conditions imposed on their practice permit as a result of unsatisfactory completion or non-completion of the CCP, or who have their practice permits suspended can request a review by ACSLPA Council by submitting a written request for a review to the Registrar.
+The request for review by Council must be submitted within 30 days of being notified of practice permit conditions or suspension.